keybase/node-saltpack/README.md

 //get some testing keys, create encrypt/decrypt streams var alice, bob;
 {alice, bob} = saltpack.lowlevel.util.alice_and_bob();

-//to specify anonymous recipients, simply add an "anonymized_recipients" argument to the dict, with "null" in place of a public key for each recipient you want to hide. var es = new saltpack.stream.EncryptStream({encryptor: alice, do_armoring: true, recipients: [bob.publicKey]}) var ds = new saltpack.stream.DecryptStream({decryptor: bob, do_armoring: true})
+//to specify anonymous recipients, simply add an "anonymized_recipients" argument
+//to the dict, with "null" in place of a public key for each recipient you want to hide. var es = new saltpack.stream.EncryptStream({encryptor: alice, do_armoring: true, recipients: [bob.publicKey]}) var ds = new saltpack.stream.DecryptStream({decryptor: bob, do_armoring: true})

 //register error listeners
 es.on('error', (err) -> throw err)
 ds.on('error', (err) -> throw err)